“And whoever compels you to go one mile, go with him two.” Matthew 5:41

 Turning Your Cheek

-In Matthew 5, we see Jesus teaching the Beatitudes (“Blessed are the…for they shall be…”), the command to be the salt of the earth, to seek peace with an enemy, to not lust, to avoid divorce and swearing frivolous oaths, and to be patient and forgiving.
+In Matthew 5, we see Jesus teaching the Beatitudes (“Blessed are the…for they shall be…”), the command to be the salt of the earth, seek peace with an enemy, do not lust, avoid divorce and swearing frivolous oaths, and be patient and forgiving.

 First, Jesus addresses the issue of taking an eye for an eye.

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.
 But whoever slaps you on your right cheek, turn the other to him also.”
 Matthew 5:38-39

 For most of us, getting hit in the face creates an instant and usually violent reaction.
 It’s painful!
 Surely revenge needs to be taken.
 But Jesus tells us no. Don’t move.
 If someone slaps us, we should offer the other cheek for them to hit too.